danielmiessler/fabric/README.md

                         Select the model to use --listmodels          List all available models --remoteOllamaServer REMOTEOLLAMASERVER
                         The URL of the remote ollamaserver to use.
-ONLY USE THIS if you are using a local ollama server in an non-deault location or port
+ONLY USE THIS if you are using a local ollama server in an non-default location or port
   --context, -c         Use Context file (context.md) to add context to your pattern
 ```